 Introduction

-With modern wearable muscle near-infrared spectroscopy (mNIRS) devices it is growing ever easier to collect local muscle oxygenation data during dynamic activities.
+Modern wearable muscle near-infrared spectroscopy (mNIRS) devices make it easier than ever to monitor local muscle oxygenation during dynamic activities.

 The real challenge comes with deciding how to clean, filter, process, and eventually interpret those data.